yyan-neuro/BensmaiaLab/README.md

 # BensmaiaLab
-Public Repository for my work in Bensmaia Lab
+Public Repository for my work in Sliman Bensmaia's lab at the University of Chicago.